-Figure 4: Bruker MPA: Fisher coefficient calculated from preprocessed spectra Figure 3: Preprocessed spectra: SNV + Derivative (15.2.1) Figure 5: Bruker MPA: Discrimination Ergot/Wheat based on 2 wavelengths (1748nm/ 2126 nm) A similar study was carried out on the hyperspectral NIR imaging system, using the same samples.
+Figure 4: Bruker MPA: Fisher coefficient calculated from preprocessed spectra

+Figure 3: Preprocessed spectra: SNV + Derivative (15.2.1)

+Figure 5: Bruker MPA: Discrimination Ergot/Wheat based on 2 wavelengths (1748nm/ 2126 nm) A similar study was carried out on the hyperspectral NIR imaging system, using the same samples.
 Figure 6 shows the Fisher coefficient calculated on preprocessed data for the wavelength range of the NIR camera.
 Two wavelengths, 1220 nm and 1440 nm were selected.
 Figure 7 shows the discrimination between ergot bodies and wheat kernels using in X axis the preprocessed data near 1220 nm and in Y axis the preprocessed data near 1440 nm.
 The validation samples (empty circles for wheat kernels and square for ergot bodies) are clearly included inside the ellipse corresponding to the 95% confidence limit.
+Conclusion This study showed the potential of NIRS and hyperspectral NIR imaging to discriminate the ergot bodies from wheat kernels.
+Additional developments on hyperspectral NIR imaging will be undertaken for the quantification of ergot bodies in the samples.
 References Baeten, V., Fernandez Pierna, J.A. & Dardenne, P. (2007).
 Hyperspectral imaging techniques: an attractive solution for the analysis of biological and agricultural materials.
 In: Techniques and Applications of Hyperspectral Image Analysis, Editors, Hans F. Grahn & Paul Geladi.
 Vermeulen, P., Fernandez Pierna, J.A., Dardenne, P. & Baeten, V. (2009).
 Contribution to the FP7-CONFFIDENCE project of near infrared (NIR) hyperspectral imaging: Detection of contaminants.
 Poster in: Wageningen - The Netherlands, 6-7 October 2009.
-The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 211326: CONffIDENCE project (www.conffidence.eu) Ŵ
+The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 211326: CONffIDENCE project (www.conffidence.eu)